andrija-djurovic/monobinShiny/README.md

 ## MONOTONIC BINNING
 Monotonic binning module reflects the main purpose of this package - interface to ```monobin``` package.
-Similar to the previous module, user should first select the target variable, then risk factors ready for binning (if imputation is performed, the list of available risk factors will contain newly created risk factors) and finally define arguments of selected binning algorithm.
+Similar to the previous module, user should first select the target variable, then the risk factors ready for binning (if imputation is performed, the list of available risk factors will contain newly created risk factors) and finally define arguments of selected binning algorithm.
 Available binning algorithms are those implemented in ```monobin``` package.

 ![plot](./pics/pic05.png)